etShaw-zh/jianjunxiao.github.io/insights.md

 ---
 layout: page
-title: Inspirational
+title: Insights
-subtitle: Remember who you are.
+subtitle: Something that touches my heart
 ---

 I'd like to share a moving scene from the movie **"[The Lion King](https://en.wikipedia.org/wiki/The_Lion_King),"** that has inspired me to move forward with courage and to understand my responsibilities more deeply.